NormanLi-NH/Weather---HongKong-VS-Doha/README.md

 Hong Kong typically experiences high humidity, which can significantly influence the "feels like" temperature.
 We will analyze how humidity in both cities correlates with temperature readings.

-Urban Heat Effects:
-The urban landscape of Hong Kong, characterized by dense buildings and limited greenery, may contribute to heightened temperatures compared to Doha.
-We will explore how urbanization impacts local weather conditions.

-Seasonal Variations:
-Seasonal changes can affect weather patterns differently in each city.
-By comparing seasonal data, we aim to identify trends and anomalies in "feels like" temperatures.

 # Methodology